reactiveui/refit/README.md

 ### Using HttpClientFactory

 Refit has first class support for the ASP.Net Core 2.1 HttpClientFactory.
-Simply call the provided extension method in your `ConfigureServices` method to configure your Refit interface:
+Add a reference to `Refit.HttpClientFactory` and call the provided extension method in your `ConfigureServices` method to configure your Refit interface:

 ```csharp
 services.AddRefitClient<IWebApi>()